lzptr/VS_Code_ROS/README.md

 But that task comes without the compile_commands.json file needed for intellisense to work.

-We add our own build task configuration.
+We can add our own build task configuration.
 Add the following task.json to the folder ~/catkin_ws/.vscode:
 ```
 {